sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 Maybe at some point you might want to create you own codes for Sage.
 If it's the case and if you don't know how to do that, don't panic!
-We also wrote a tutorial for this specific case, which you can find here: LINK
+We also wrote a tutorial for this specific case, which you can find here:
+:ref:`structures_in_coding_theory`.